e-Stella-AGH/RecruitmentService/README.md

 App deployed at [link](https://recruitment-service-estella.herokuapp.com/)

-To locally start the application, you need to have a rabbit server instance listening at port 5672.
+To locally start the application, you need to have a RabbitMQ server instance listening at port 5672.